-The Tour de France currently under way started on July 1st in Düsseldorf.
+The 2017 edition of the Tour de France started in Düsseldorf.
 Yes, that's in Germany.
 And that is not as strange as it sounds.

 The Tour is both the oldest and most popular of the world's major cycling races.
 Although the three-weeks-long race traditionally ends at the Champs-Élysées in Paris (1), the initial stage has often, and with increasing frequency, been located outside France.